TrishadKano/MyProjects/Global Terrorism/README.md

 This means that these visuals should be treated as lower bounds on the actual numbers.

 ## Number of attacks by weapon
-The second plot in the gallery shows the number of attacks by weapon type and region.
+The first plot in the gallery shows the number of attacks by weapon type and region.
 As can be seen `explosives` a by far the most popular weapon type.
 Also note that categories `fake weapons`, `biological` and `radiological` have been left out of the plot due to the scarcity of such attacks.

 ![output2](https://github.com/user-attachments/assets/3b257bf6-1dde-48cf-8c4c-31f6da4a979a)

 ## Attack location by group
-Lastly, I present you with a map revealing the attack locations of the `five most deadly` terrorist groups.
+Secondly, I present you with a map revealing the attack locations of the `five most deadly` terrorist groups.
 Each dot represents an attack and each attack is colour coded by group.

 ![output](https://github.com/user-attachments/assets/3f3c3658-759c-4fa5-832b-c77536101311)

 ## Deaths by weapon over time
+Thirdly,
 ![deaths_by_weapon_over_time](https://github.com/user-attachments/assets/6eaf5a61-807a-493a-9291-9418ede2df61)

 ## Attacks by weapon